Mach1Studios/slate/source/includes/_mach1decode.md

 - Unreal Engine: Right handed z-y-x

 ## Set Filter Speed
-Filter speed determines the amount of angle smoothing applied to the orientation angles used for the Mach1Decode class.
+Filter speed determines the amount of angle smoothing applied to the orientation angles used for the Mach1DecodeCore class.
 1.0 would mean that there is no filtering applied, 0.1 would add a long ramp effect of intermediary angles between each angle sample.
 It should be noted that you will not have any negative effects with >0.9 but could get some orientation latency when <0.85.
+The reason you might want angle smoothing is that it might help remove a zipper effect seen on some platforms and/or some devices.

 ```cpp
 float filterSpeed = 1.0f;